BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 `idev`

 There will be some text printed to the screen indicating that the job has been submitted, and a job status line that shows `qw` for "queued" until you're prompted to enter "yes" for the authenticity check.
 You'll eventually see a new command prompt (like `c341-313$`), and you're ready to run your analysis.
 If you list the files in your directory, you should still see your multiple sequence alignment.
+Note that this interactive node will only be open for half an hour at most.
+When that time ends, it will automatically end the job (you can always log back in using `idev`).
+Also, you can run `phyml` without first submitting an interactive job, but it's good practice to get a node allocated if you'll be running any commands of importance (requiring computational resources).

 One of the powerful uses of TACC is to access software without needing to install it on a local machine.
 You need to load the specific software you'll be using, however:

 `module load phyml`

 This command loads PhyML for us to access.
 If you type `phyml`, the screen should print some information about PhyML and provide a prompt to "Enter the sequence file name."
 This is an interactive interface that allows you to move through menus according to the on-screen directions and change the parameters of your analysis.
 Enter the name of your file (`dna.phy.dat.txt`) and hit enter.
-We're going to run the analysis on the default settings, so go ahead and type "Y" then enter.
+Then type `R` to change the run ID to `justtree`.
+You can then use `+` to move throughout the menu options.
+We're going to run the analysis on the default model settings, so go ahead and type `Y` then enter.

 Your analysis will run and then you'll see a command prompt again.
 List the files in your directory and you'll see a few new files.
-Two files (`dna.phy.dat_phyml_stats.txt` and `dna.phy.dat_phyml_tree.txt`) are the output from PhyML; `idev*` is a record of the interactive session you are running.
+Two files (`dna.phy.dat_phyml_stats_justtree.txt` and `dna.phy.dat_phyml_tree_justtree.txt`) are the output from PhyML; `idev*` is a record of the interactive session you are running.
 You can view your tree and stats files in nano if you wish.

 You can also use R on Lonestar.
 Again, we'll need to load the module: